-I never did anything in the garden besides “help” water the plants, as kids do.
-I remember thinking how fun gardening looked, watching my grandfather tinker away at his vegetable patch, picking plumbs and crab apples off his small trees when they ripened each summer.
+Never did anything in the garden besides “help” water plants, as little’uns do.
+I remember pondering over how fun gardening looked, observing my grandfather tinker away at his vegetable patch, picking plumbs and crab apples off his small trees when they ripened each year.

 My mum wasn’t one for gardening.
-When springtime rolled around, she’d pick up her seemingly favourite red flowers – impatiens – planting them in the same flower bed beneath the patio year after year.
+Springtime rolled around, and she’d pick out her seemingly favourites – red impatiens – planting them in the flower bed beneath the patio year after year.
 As time went on she gave up on even this, resorting to merely weeding and letting flowers over-grow if she thought they looked alright.
-She’d always appreciated a well kept garden, but never had the desire to get her hands into dirt like her father.
+She always appreciated a well-kept garden, but never had the desire to get her hands into the dirt like her father.

 The first house my husband Thomas and I owned was back in Toronto.
 We spent a few years there, but the yard was massive and overwhelming.
 Upon moving in, the garden was completely overgrown with weeds.
 We let them grow until we had things in the house sorted out, then tore them out by hand and tamed the yard down to a manageable, neat grass lawn with a few boarder trees and plants.

-I never had enough free time to take a stab at creating a picturesque garden like I wanted, and to be frank, with spring and summer only lasting a few short months of the Canadian year, I didn’t have a motivation to try for long enough, opting for indoor plants instead.
+I never had enough free time to take a stab at creating a picturesque garden like I wanted, and to be frank, with spring and summer only lasting a few short months of the Canadian year, I didn’t have the motivation to try for long enough, opting for indoor plants instead.
 Looking back, the indoor plants I kept weren’t the best start.
-Many were leggy or not all that lush, though they never died, so it was a humble but decent beginning to plant keeping, I suppose.
+Many were leggy or not all that lush, though they never died, so it was a humble but decent beginning to “plant keeping,” I suppose.